MTTR-A: Measuring Cognitive Recovery Latency in Multi-Agent Systems: Introduction

 A system may remain functionally “up” while its reasoning has diverged or its safety policy degraded.
 This exposes a fundamental gap: how can we measure \emph{recovery} not of infrastructure, but of cognition itself?

-To our knowledge, no prior orchestration framework defines a quantitative runtime metric for cognitive recovery; existing approaches focus on observability or schema enforcement, not on recovery latency itself \cite{sun2024openagents,wang2023llmagentsurvey}.
-Industry reports concentrate on model capability and alignment rather than orchestration-level recovery, highlighting the absence of runtime reliability metrics in production AI systems \cite{openai_gpt4,gemini_report,bai2022constitutional}.
+To our knowledge, no prior multi-agent AI system defines a quantitative runtime metric for cognitive recovery; existing approaches focus on runtime monitoring or schema enforcement, not on recovery latency itself \cite{sun2024openagents}.
+Industry reports concentrate on model capability and alignment rather than orchestration-level recovery, highlighting the absence of runtime reliability metrics in production AI systems \cite{bai2022constitutional}.

-\paragraph{Motivation for System-Level Metricization:} In realistic deployments, cognitive or coordination failures are inevitable.
+\paragraph{Motivation for System Level Metricization:} In realistic deployments, cognitive or coordination failures are inevitable.
 Rather than analyzing each agent in isolation, reliability must be evaluated at the level of the entire orchestration -the MAS as an interacting intelligence network.
 We therefore adapt the classical MTTR metric into an orchestration-level cognitive context, defining \textbf{MTTR-A (Mean Time-to-Recovery for Agentic Systems)} as a measure of how long a distributed reasoning system takes to detect drift and restore coherence.
 This perspective treats the multi-agent architecture as a single cognitive organism whose communication and recovery pathways determine runtime resilience \cite{varga2020resilient}.
-The practical objective, as in classical dependability engineering, is to \emph{minimize} MTTR-A through improved synchronization, reflex coordination, and governance policies.
+The practical objective, as in classical dependability engineering, is to \emph{minimize} MTTR-A through improved synchronization, reflex coordination, and runtime control policies.